karlcswanson/phoneboard/README.md

 * **ON-AIR** - Set all channels to ON-AIR.
 If disconnected, codecs will redial.

 ### Manual Controls
 There are additional manual controls for phoneboard.
-These are availible for testing individual codec and Twilio API functions.
+These are available for testing individual codec and Twilio API functions.
 These can be accessed by pressing <kbd>e</kbd>.

 <p align="center">
   <img height="300px" src="docs/img/manual_controls.png">